sjdvda/myt-usage-checker/README.md

 `TIME`: The time format.
 The only valid values are `12h` or `24h`

-`SYNTAX`: The Apprise syntax which will determine the type of notification you will receive:
+`SYNTAX`: The Apprise syntax which will determine the type of notification you will receive.
+You can leave this blank if you only need command line output.

 ### Apprise Syntax: